Cumans: Political organization

-Battles in Kievan Rus' and the Balkans
+Battles in Kievan Rus', in Hungary, and in the Balkans

 The Cumans first encountered the Rus' in 1055, when they advanced towards the Rus' Pereyaslavl principality, but Prince Vsevolod reached an agreement with them thus avoiding a military confrontation.
 In 1061, however, the Cumans, under the chieftain Sokal, invaded and devastated the Pereyaslavl principality; this began a war that would go on for 175 years.
 In 1068 at the Battle of the Alta River, the Cumans defeated the armies of the three sons of Yaroslav the Wise, Grand Prince Iziaslav I of Kiev, Prince Sviatoslav of Chernigov, and Prince Vsevolod of Pereyaslavl.
 After the Cuman victory, they repeatedly invaded Kievan Rus', devastating the land and taking captives, who became either their slaves or were sold at markets in the south.
 The most vulnerable regions were the Principality of Pereyaslavl, the Principality of Novgorod-Seversk and the Principality of Chernigov.

+The Cumans invaded and plundered the eastern part of the Kingdom of Hungary in 1091.
+The invading Cumans were leading by chieftain Kapolcs, they broke first in Transylvania, then the territory between the Danube and Tisza rivers.
+The Cumans tried to leave Hungary with their loot and prisoners, but King Ladislaus I of Hungary reached and defeated them near the Temes river.
+After the battle, King Ladislaus offered the surviving Cumans a chance to accept Christianity in return for not being sold into slavery.
+The majority of them accepted, so the king settled them in Jászság.
+Once the news of the lost battle reached the Cuman camp, the Cumans threatened King Ladislaus with revenge and demanded to free the Cuman prisoners.
+King Ladislaus marched to the Hungarian border to prevent the next invasion.
+However, the two armies still clashed near Severin, resulting in a Hungarian victory.
+During the battle, King Ladislaus killed Ákos, the Cuman chieftain.

 The Cumans initially managed to defeat the Grand Prince Vladimir II Monomakh of Kievan Rus' in 1093 at the Battle of the Stugna River, but they were defeated later by the combined forces of Rus principalities led by Monomakh and were forced out of the Rus' borders to the Caucasus.
 In these battles some Pecheneg and Oghuz groups were liberated from the Cumans and incorporated into the Rus' border-guard system.
 Khan Boniak launched invasions on Kiev in 1096, 1097, 1105, and 1107.